arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 **How was this structure developed?**

 The CHOP project template file directory structure was adapted from [DrivenData’s Cookiecutter Data Science template](https://cookiecutter.readthedocs.io/en/stable/).
 It was adapted by former Arcus Digital Archivist, Christiana Dobrzynski, and former CHOP Bioinformaticist, Perry Evans.
-Both Arcus’ and DrivenData’s templates aim to organize research data and tools for accuracy and reproducibility.
-See [DataDriven's introduction](http://drivendata.github.io/cookiecutter-data-science/) to learn more about the goals and purpose of project tempalte structures for data preservation and sharing.
+Both Arcus’s and DrivenData’s templates aim to organize research data and tools for accuracy and reproducibility.
+See [DataDriven's introduction](http://drivendata.github.io/cookiecutter-data-science/) to learn more about the goals and purpose of project template structures for data preservation and sharing.

 The CHOP project template evolved through iterations and feedback from CHOP researchers.
 A multi-disciplinary groups of practicioners were consulted in the template adaptation development, including: